PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 unfortunate introduction in 1983 of Group Voting Tickets

-preference for candidates, as it has made it
+candidates, as it made it as easy as

 while still maintaining unjustifiably